aheirich/AMI2/doc/redis_design.md

-# Generic design
+# Redis design

 <img src="images/AMI2_system_diagram/AMI2_system_diagram.003.jpeg" width=800>

-In the generic design all of the components are separate processes.
+In the Redis design all of the components are separate processes.
-The stores are implemented by a distributed resilient in-memory database like Redis.
+The stores are implemented by the distributed resilient in-memory database Redis.
 A local telemetry Redis runs privately on each node to support telemtry processing.
 A global distributed Redis runs across the cluster to provide data to manage Control and Results.